Dr Linda Milnes

 Children/young people with long-term conditions and their families: Linda is an applied health researcher and this is her broad area of research interest.
 More specifically Linda's research has focused on patient and parent/carer experiences, self-care support and self-management interventions across conditions such as asthma, cystic fibrosis, diabetes, ADHD and young people’s participation in consultations, e.g. developing interventions to support participatory communication skills in consultations, developing evidence-based health information, partnerships in personalised action planning, social media and its role in self-care support, health behaviour change and the development of complex interventions to support communication between young people, parents/carers and health professionals.

 Linda has used a range of research designs and methods including mixed methods, case study, qualitative methods, pilot and feasibility RCTs, nominal group activities, focus groups, ethnographical approaches and surveys.
 Linda’s PhD was funded by an NIHR doctoral fellowship and her research led to invitations to consult on the development of interventions for children and young people in Chicago and Albany, USA and McGill University, Montreal.
 Linda has extensive experience in supervising undergraduate and postgraduate taught and research students.
-She is currently supervising two PhD students - one home and one international (Saudi Arabia).
-Linda is also a primary supervisor for two non-medical health professionals (a paediatric dietician and paediatric physiotherapist) for their NIHR ICA Doctoral Award applications both of whom she supervised for their MSc in Clinical Research Methods.
+She is currently supervising four PhD students - three home and one international (Saudi Arabia).
+Three of these are studentship/fellowships – primary supervisor for a School of Healthcare studentship (Simon Stones), another a NIHR/HEE Integrated Clinical Academic Doctoral Fellow (Laurie Cave a paediatric dietician) and as co-supervisor for a Asthma UK Centre for Applied Research studentship out of a successful partnership with the centre secured in 2019.
+A second studentship out of this partnership will be advertised in 2020.
 Linda was an NIHR HS&DR Associate Board member (2015-2018), is a reviewer for NIHR Funding streams and a range of journals.

 - MPhil Nursing